CIMR-Algos/SoilMoisture_ATBD_v2/book/algorithm_performance_assessment.md

 ### Regridding

 The purpose of regridding is to move from L1B TB signatures, provided in swath geometry, to gridded TB signatures, posted on a global EASE2 grid.
-In a first step, we grid L-band TBs to the 36 km global EASE2 grid, using a Gaussian regridding (Note: More advanced gridding techniques, such as the Backus-Gilbert optimal interpolation technique, are planned to be implemented in a seperate toolbox).
+In a first step, we grid L-band TBs to the 36 km global EASE2 grid, using a Gaussian regridding (Note: More advanced gridding techniques, such as the Backus-Gilbert optimal interpolation technique, are planned to be implemented in a separate toolbox).
 In a second step, we sharpen the gridded L-band TBs to the 9 km EASE2 grid.
 The sharpening is achieved by applying the smoothing filter-based intensity modulation technique (SFIM) {cite:p}`Santi2010`, using L-band TBs at the 36 km grid and C-band TBs at the 36 km and 9 km grids as inputs.

 $$
 TB_L(9 km) = \frac{TB_L(36 km)}{TB_C(36 km)} TB_C(9 km).